All Episodes

 So Merrick Garland is aware personally of what he's doing, and his statement is like opposite day.

-Again, they have used the Justice Department here to effect an election in favor of one party over the other.
+Again, they have used the Justice Department here to affect an election in favor of one party over the other.

 In the New York case, they never would have prosecuted Trump if he hadn't announced he was running for president again.

-Look, I don't know who I'm gonna vote for, but I can't any longer be associated with a party that hates America, that hates Israel, that hates uh Western values, uh that undercuts democratic values, that undercuts the rule of law, and uh that uses the resources of the Justice Department to go after a candidate for president who they don't like.
+Look, I don't know who I'm going to vote for, but I can't any longer be associated with a party that hates America, that hates Israel, that hates Western values, that undercuts Democratic values, that undercuts the rule of law, and that uses the resources of the Justice Department to go after a candidate for president who they don't like.

-The point is he is being victimized by the Justice Department today and by the New York DA and by the Fulton County DA, and I have to be on the side of justice.
+The point is, he's being victimized by the Justice Department today and by the New York DA and by the Fulton County DA, and I have to be on the side of justice.

-Well, I I think that's all fair, well and good.
+Well, I think that's all fair, well, and good.

-There were people that that that did absolutely the wrong thing.
+Fine, there were people that did absolutely the wrong thing.

 I said it in real time on this program.

-But there were people in 2020, there were five hundred and seventy-four riots, a couple of dozen dead Americans, thousands of injured cops that blasted with bricks, rocks, bottles, Molotov cocktails, police precincts burned to the ground, billions in property damage.
+There were 574 riots, a couple of dozen dead Americans, thousands of injured cops that blasted with bricks, rocks, bottles, Molotov cocktails, police precincts burned to the ground, billions in property damaged.

 Why does Kamala Harris get a pass?

-She she tweeted out a bail fund four days after the police precinct in Minneapolis was burned to the ground and said they're not gonna stop, they shouldn't stop, and we're not gonna stop.
+She tweeted out a bail fund four days after the police precinct in Minneapolis was burned to the ground and said they're not going to stop.

 How is that not a call for insurrection?